zedlopez/ifm/The Recipe Book.md

 ## Bags, Bottles, Boxes and Safes

 ^^{containers+kind+}^^{open / closed (container/door)+prop+} ^^{closed / open (container/door)+prop+} ^^{open (container/door)+propcat+} ^^{closed (container/door)+propcat+}^^{openable / unopenable (container)+prop+} ^^{unopenable / openable (container)+prop+} ^^{openable (container)+propcat+} ^^{unopenable (container)+propcat+}^^{locked / unlocked (container/door)+prop+} ^^{unlocked / locked (container/door)+prop+} ^^{locked (container/door)+propcat+} ^^{unlocked (container/door)+propcat+}^^{lockable (container/door)+prop+} ^^{lockable (container/door)+propcat+}^^{enterable (container)+prop+} ^^{enterable (container)+propcat+}^^{transparent / opaque (container)+prop+} ^^{opaque / transparent (container)+prop+} ^^{transparent (container)+propcat+} ^^{opaque (container)+propcat+}^^{Locksmith+ext+} ^^{extensions: specific extensions: Locksmith}^^{Skeleton Keys+ext+} ^^{extensions: specific extensions: Skeleton Keys}
-The kind "container" allows one thing to contain others.
+The kind `container` allows one thing to contain others.
 Things are sometimes containers automatically, sometimes by instruction:

 	The match is in the matchbox.
 The bucket is a container.

 The matchbox, like the bucket, is a container.
-Containers come in all sizes and have a variety of behaviours, mainly controlled by the properties we give them: they can be "open" or "closed", "opaque" or "transparent" (when closed), "openable" or not, "lockable" or not, "enterable" or not.
+Containers come in all sizes and have a variety of behaviours, mainly controlled by the properties we give them: they can be `open` or `closed`, `opaque` or `transparent` (when closed), `openable` or not, `lockable` or not, `enterable` or not.
 The basic ideas of containment are to do with carrying and sometimes hiding the contents, and Inform makes this easy.
 Allowing for locking and unlocking is again straightforward:

 	The strongbox is a locked container.
 The little steel key unlocks the strongbox.